infinite-table/infinite-react/www/content/docs/learn/master-detail/overview.page.md

 </Sandpack>

-If you want to use a component instead of the <PropLink name="rowDetailRenderer" /> function, you can use the <PropLink name="columns.components.RowDetail" /> property.
+If you want to use a component instead of the <PropLink name="rowDetailRenderer" /> function, you can use the <PropLink name="components.RowDetail" /> property.
 This works similarly and makes the DataGrid be considered master-detail.
 Inside the component, you can use the <HookLink name="useMasterRowInfo" /> hook to get the master row information.